olegfomenko/blog/_posts/2024-06-09-ciphers-mode.md

 - A random initialization vector can be really safe for most cases, but it requires access to a really good random number generator.
 Also, it adds one more cipher block to every encryption that increases the size of resulting ciphertext.
 - Usage of nonce values combines two previous methods.
-For nonce (number used only once) you can select for example a message number and then generate initialization vector $$c_0$$ by separate encryption of this value.
-Then, you can add this number to the resulting ciphertext in a raw format an on the decryption side it will be possible to generate your initialization vector.
+For nonce (number used only once) we can select for example a message number and then generate initialization vector $$c_0$$ by separate encryption of this value.
+Then, we can add this number to the resulting ciphertext in a raw format an on the decryption side it will be possible to generate our initialization vector.

 ## OFB (output feedback) mode

-Using this mode we will not encrypt your text directly.
+Using this mode we will not encrypt our text directly.
 Instead, we will use block cipher to generate the pseudo-random bytes stream and combine it with open text by xor operation (as in one-time-pad cipher).
 Such an approach is also referred to stream cipher.